-The calculator will also enable you share this information on social media and email the Chancellor of the Exchequer, Phillip Hammond and your constituency MP.
+The calculator will also enable you to share this information on social media and email Cabinet Office minister, David Lidington, and your constituency MP.

 Use the PCS pay calculator here.

-We are asking all members to make a voluntary donation of £2 a month to support striking members whose action could exert significant pressure on the government to enter into national negotiations over the key issues in our dispute:
+We are asking all members to make a voluntary donation of £2 a month to support striking members whose action could exert significant pressure on the government in national negotiations.
+Making this small donation could help make major gains for all members.